The White-Pink and the Long Yellow Stamens of Lindheimer's Βeeblossom

 Diseases such as Powdery Mildew and Leaf Spot, which are mainly caused by various fungi, can also infect plants, but these are also treated with timely use of appropriate fungicides.

-Oenothera lindheimeri (syn.
-Gaura lindheimeri)
+Lindheimer’s Beeblossom (Oenothera lindheimeri or Gaura lindheimeri)

 Toxicity